 In addition, symbol size may change in copying.
 To ensure correct size, all symbols illustrated must be scaled by the factor required to make symbol CHKSYM01 measure 5mm by 5mm.

 Use of ECDIS Chart 1 and Colour Test Diagram

 Specification for ECDIS Chart 1 and the Colour Test Diagram

-Definition (for this specification only)
+Definition